 ATEX certification and labeling

-ATEX certification is required for every device and machine that is to be used in potentially explosive atmospheres.
+ATEX certification is required in accordance with the ATEX directives for every device and machine that is to be used in potentially explosive atmospheres.
 The ATEX marking on a product confirms that it complies with strict safety standards.
 This marking is not only important for legal compliance, but also for the safety of employees.

 ATEX marking in detail

-The ATEX marking provides users with important information about the suitability of a product for use in explosive atmospheres.
+The ATEX marking according to the ATEX directives provides users with important information about the suitability of a product for use in explosive atmospheres.
 The marking consists of several key pieces of information, which are broken down as follows:

-- Group IIncludes equipment used in underground mining areas and potentially exposed to explosive atmospheres caused by gases, vapors or dusts.
+- Group I: Includes equipment used in underground mining areas that are potentially exposed to explosive atmospheres caused by gases, vapors or dusts.

-- Group IIRefers to equipment used in all other areas outside the mining industry, including the chemical, petrochemical and other industries.
+- Group II: In accordance with the ATEX directives, refers to equipment used in all other areas outside mining, including the chemical, petrochemical and other industries.

-- Category: The category (e.g. 1, 2 or 3) indicates in which ATEX zones the device may be used.
-Cat 1 is designed for zones 0, 1 and 2, while Cat 2 may only be used in zones 1, 2 and Cat 3 only in zone 2.
+- Category: The category (e.g. 1, 2 or 3) indicates the ATEX zones in which the device may be used.
+Cat 1 is designed for zones 0, 1 and 2, while Cat 2 may only be used in zones 1 and 2 and Cat 3 only in zone 2.

-An example of a complete ATEX marking could look like this: Ex II 2 G Ex eb IIC T4 Gbwhere each component gives specific information about the safety features of the device.
+An example of a complete ATEX marking according to the ATEX directives could look like this: Ex II 2 G Ex eb IIC T4 Gb, with each component giving specific information about the safety features of the device.

-For practical use and to help you identify the ATEX markings, we provide you with a free ATEX marking poster free of charge.
-This poster provides a clear overview of the various marking features and their meaning.
+For practical use and to help you identify the ATEX markings, we provide you with an ATEX marking poster free of charge.
+This poster provides a clear overview of the various ATEX directive-compliant labeling features as well as their meaning and ATEX classifications.
 Interested parties can either download the poster directly from our website or have it sent to them free of charge using our contact form.

 A special feature of the correct use of explosion-protected devices is simple electrical equipment with intrinsic safety type of protection in accordance with the ATEX Directive 2014/34/EU.
 These devices are designed to avoid potential ignition sources in potentially explosive atmospheres.

 According to the EN 60079-11:2012 standard, simple electrical equipment must not contain internal power storage devices such as batteries and should only be connected to one power source.
-These requirements minimize the risk of sparks or hot surfaces in the circuits used.
+These ATEX guidelines minimize the risk of sparks or hot surfaces in the circuits used.

-A Category 3 equipment therefore also in Zone 1 if it is connected to suitable safety measures such as Zener barriers.
-It is precisely this directive that applies to F3 Ex, F3 Ex SIL1 and F3 Ex SIL2 flow sensors, which you can use in zones 1 and 2 in conjunction with the Zener barriers supplied.
+Category 3 equipment can therefore also be used in Zone 1 if it is connected to suitable safety measures such as Zener barriers.
+It is precisely this current ATEX directive that applies to F3 Ex, F3 Ex SIL1 and F3 Ex SIL2 flow sensors, which you can use in zones 1 and 2 in conjunction with the Zener barriers supplied.

 Further information on this topic is provided by the Physikalisch-Technische Bundesanstalt (PTB) in Braunschweig, among others.